(4.7/5) Customer Ratings

 Melodyne grants you unrivaled access to all the musical details in your recordings and samples – note by note.
 This is made possible by a sophisticated analysis that delves deeply into your recordings and samples, and recognizes and understands the musical relationships within them: the individual notes and their characteristics, the scales, keys and chords, the timing, the tempo, the tone color.
 And with Melodyne you can edit all these things intuitively.
 With vocals, but every type of instrument as well – including polyphonic ones, such as the piano and guitar.

-Notes and tools In Melodyne, notes are represented by blobs.
+In Melodyne, notes are represented by blobs.
 By manipulating these with Melodyne’s powerful tools, you can edit (among other things) the pitch, vibrato, volume, sibilants, length, timing and formants of each note.
 In this way, you can enhance in a musical yet straightforward manner the intonation, phrasing, dynamics and timbre of a performance.
 While ingenious algorithms ensure your editing’s almost always inaudible, sensitive, natural.

 Notes instead of waveforms.
 With Melodyne, you see the notes in your recordings and samples, and can manipulate and modify them at will.
 Even with polyphonic instruments like the piano and guitar.